A switch statement is made up of case statements and if necessary a

 }

-Feel free to play around with the month and run go test
+Feel free to play around with the month and run go test to hit the other

 cases!